-Our students grow to respect the inestimable dignity of the human person, acquire the habits of intellectual and moral virtue, strive for personal holiness, and work for the advancement of the common good.
-Our Catholic schools prepare students to hear and respond to their personal vocations and through exemplary and apostolic lives contribute to the kingdom of God.
+Each student learns to respect the inestimable dignity of the human person, acquire the habits of intellectual and moral virtue, strive for personal holiness, and work for the advancement of the common good.
+The highly professional principals, teachers and staff prepare students to hear and respond to their personal vocations and through the cultivation of exemplary and apostolic lives contribute to the kingdom of God.

-All Catholic Schools in the Diocese are accredited by New England Association of Schools & Colleges and educate in accordance with and in satisfaction of compulsory school requirements of the State of Rhode Island.
+All 40 of the Catholic schools in the Diocese are accredited by New England Association of Schools & Colleges and educate in accordance with and in satisfaction of compulsory school requirements of the State of Rhode Island.
 The academic year 2015-2016 opened with 11,770 students.
 Consistently, 99% of Catholic high school students in the Diocese of Providence graduate, with 97% bound for two and four year colleges and universities, 4% and 93% respectively.
 Of recent graduates, over 76% have received fully or partially paid college scholarships.